Diocese of Brooklyn: 1853 to 1900

 Pope Pius IX erected the Diocese of Brooklyn in 1853 out of the Archdiocese of New York.
 The new diocese included the City of Brooklyn, Queens County and the two counties in Long Island.
-The pope named Reverend John Loughlin of New York as its first bishop.
+The pope named John Loughlin of New York as its first bishop.
 Loughlin chose St. James Church as his cathedral.
 The first Catholic church in Queens, St. Monica's, was dedicated in 1856.
 During his episcopate, Loughlin founded 120 parishes.
 He started construction of the new, larger Cathedral of the Immaculate Conception in 1868, but then stopped work on it to fund charities.

 St. Francis Academy for boys was founded in 1858 in Brooklyn by a group of Franciscans from Ireland.
 It is today St. Francis College.

 During Loughlin's 38-year tenure, the Catholic population of the diocese increased from about 15,000 to nearly 400,000.
 During this time, 125 churches and chapels, 93 parochial schools, two colleges, 10 orphanages, five hospitals, two homes for the elderly and a residence for homeless boys were built.
 He erected the Chapel of the Resurrection at Holy Cross Cemetery in 1855.
 Loughlin started construction of a new cathedral in 1868, but stopped the project so as to spend the funds on diocesan charities.

 The Sisters of Charity opened St. Mary's Female Hospital in Brooklyn in 1868.
 That same year, the massive St. John’s Home for Boys opened in Brooklyn.
 The Congregation of Our Lady of Charity of the Good Shepherd opened the House of the Good Shepard, a reformatory and industrial school for "fallen women".

 In 1870, Loughlin invited the Vincentian Order to establish a college for the increasing immigrant population.
 They opened St. John's College in Brooklyn, which is today St. John's University.

 After Loughlin died in 1891, Pope Leo XIII appointed Monsignor Charles McDonnell of New York as the second bishop of Brooklyn.
 The diocese at that time included 250,000 Catholics.
 As more immigrants from different nationalities entered Brooklyn, McDonnell founded several national parishes that ministered to this immigrants in their native languages.
 He also built three hospitals.